ChihuahuaChain/Chiwawasm/README.md

 * [Burn-Contract](https://github.com/ChihuahuaChain/CosmWasm/tree/main/contracts/burn-contract) - A basic contract to burn token balances

+* [Tokens-Manger](https://github.com/ChihuahuaChain/Chiwawasm/tree/main/contracts/tokens-manager) - The cw20 tokens manager allow users to pay a `token_creation_fee` to mint cw20 tokens managed by this contract

 You can get more info from the `README.md` file in each of the contacts.

 &nbsp;